Information Sharing Agreement between the Croquet Association and its Member Clubs

 7 Data Quality

 Clubs must ensure that they comply with their own data protection policies where they exist.
-Clubs that have an exemption from registration with the ICO must still comply with the EU General Data Protection Regulation Act and ensure that they adhere to best data protection practice as outlined on the ICO website.
+Clubs that have an exemption from registration with the ICO must still comply with the EU General Data Protection Regulations (or UK ones after the UK leaves the EU on 31st December, 2020) and ensure that they adhere to best data protection practice as outlined on the ICO website.

 The CA will review and monitor this agreement every three years unless legislation or policy changes dictate otherwise.